ShunchiZhou/LeetCode/leetCode-55-Jump-Game.md

 	}
 }
 ```
-Complexity Analysis

-Time complexity: O(2^n).
-There are n²(upper bound) ways of jumping from the first position to the last, where nn is the length of array nums.
+Time complexity: O(2<sup>n</sup>).
+There are 2<sup>n</sup>(upper bound) ways of jumping from the first position to the last, where n is the length of array nums.
 For a complete proof, please refer to Appendix A.

 Space complexity: O(n).
 Recursion requires additional memory for the stack frames.